lyrixx/private-stuff/README.md

 Even if the page is encrypted, I don't want to deploy real data there.
 So I just put some dummy data.

 The real page is deployed somewhere else 👀 ...
-On cloudflare pages/worker
+On cloudflare pages/worker, with another password protection.

 ### Integration with cloudflare workers